The typical installed cost of central heating and cooling ranges from $12,800 to $18,500.

 Refrigerant is circulated by the compressor.
 It picks up heat in the indoor coil and releases it through a coil in the condensing unit.
 Moisture condenses on the cooled indoor coil, and it is drained away.
 The result is cooler, drier indoor air.

 Efficiency and Sizes: SEER, the Seasonal Energy Efficiency Ratio, is the efficiency rating.
-Today’s central air conditioners start at 13 SEER (14 SEER will be the new minimum beginning in 2023) and top out at 28 SEER.
+Today’s central air conditioners start at 14 SEER (a new minimum set in the beginning in 2023) and top out at 28 SEER.
 The most popular range is 16 to 20 SEER.

 Residential central air conditioners are produced in sizes from 1.5 to 5.0 tons, which is equivalent to 18,000 to 60,000 BTUs.